Asian Elephant

 What WWF Is Doing

-WWF's elephant work in South Asia focuses on creating a future for elephants in a landscape dominated by humans.
-WWF invests in helping communities manage human-elephant conflict, reducing impacts on elephant populations, preventing further habitat loss and—most importantly— lowering local animosity against elephants.
+WWF's work in Asia focuses on creating a future for elephants in a landscape dominated by humans.
+WWF invests in conserving and connecting elephant habitat, helping communities manage human-elephant conflict, reducing impacts on elephant populations, and—most importantly—improving tolerance towards elephants.

 Halting Poaching and Stopping Trade